Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Supplementary of Main Results

 \subsection{Performance of Non-stationary Transformer and Variants}

-We apply our proposed Non-stationary Transformers framework to four mainstream models: Transformer~\cite{NIPS2017_3f5ee243}, Informer~\cite{haoyietal-informer-2021}, Reformer~\cite{kitaev2020reformer}, Autoformer~\cite{wu2021autoformer}.
-The averaged results are shown in the \underline{main text} due to the limited pages.
-We provide the detailed forecasting performance here.
-Besides, to get more robust experimental results, we repeat each experiment three times with different random seeds and list the results with standard deviations in Table~\ref{tab:full_boost}.
+We apply our proposed Non-stationary Transformers framework to six Transformer variants: Transformer~\cite{NIPS2017_3f5ee243}, Informer~\cite{haoyietal-informer-2021}, Reformer~\cite{kitaev2020reformer}, Autoformer~\cite{wu2021autoformer}, ETSformer~\cite{woo2022etsformer} and FEDformer~\cite{zhou2022fedformer}.
+The averaged results are shown in Table~\ref{tab:boost} due to the limited pages.
+We provide supplementary forecasting results in Table~\ref{tab:full_boost} and Table~\ref{tab:additional_boost}.
+The experimental results demonstrate that our Non-stationary Transformers framework can consistently promotes these Transformer variants, even on the concurrent work ETSformer and FEDformer.